 Loaded Baked Potato Salad

-5 pounds small unpeeled red potatoes; cubed
+5 pounds small unpeeled red potatoes; cubed1 teaspoon salt

 ½ teaspoon pepper